soft-coded/guess-the-num/README.md

 # Guess the number
-An mobile app built using expo and react native to play "guess the number".
+A mobile app built using expo and react native to play "guess the number".

 ## Tools Used
 * React